mightymop/chatbot_plugin/README.md

 when Openfire is shut down.
 The content of this directory is purged when its total size is larger than the remaining disc space.

+# Build

+- Install maven if not allready done.
+- Change to plugin root directory.
+- Use "mvn package" command to build.
+- The result can be found in the target directory:
+- Rename chatbot-openfire-plugin-assembly.jar to chatbot.jar and use/install it into Openfire.